Assessment of Deep Learning-based Heart Rate Estimation using Remote Photoplethysmography under Different Illuminations: Conclusion

 \section{Conclusion}

 In this work, we compared the performance of different methods for rPPG-based heart rate estimation under three lighting intensities.
-The results show that conventional methods are more robust to lighting intensities changes and uneven lighting distribution, while the rPPGNet achieves the best performance among the deep learning-based methods.
+The results show that conventional methods are more robust to lighting intensities changes and uneven lighting distribution, while the Physnet achieves the best performance among the deep learning-based methods.
 In the development of deep learning-based method, we should consider the varying lighting conditions, especially the different lighting intensities and uneven lighting distribution.
 Moreover, we conduct a comparative evaluation of deep learning-based techniques under the same training paradigms.
 The results show that Physnet achieves the best within UBFC-rPPG dataset and deep learning-based methods are able to capture the temporal variation of skin color with motion.
-The findings of this study urge additional research into developing more robust deep learning models to enable the real application in daily living.
+Furthermore, we explore the potential method for performance enhancement to different illuminations.
+Results show that brightness augmentation is effective in improving performance in different lighting conditions.
+The findings of this study urge additional research into developing more robust deep learning models to enable the actual application in daily living.

 \ifCLASSOPTIONcaptionsoff

 \fi